 It’s difficult to say that a miter saw can offer an unparalleled view and cutting guidance when compared to other stationary and handheld saws.

 It’s important to understand that some miter saw features don’t have anything to do with the saw’s design and how it operates like a machine, but rather the accessories that accompany it — for example, laser guides.

-You can put laser guides on many types of saws.
+You can put laser guides on many types of saws to assit with accuracy when cutting.
 You can also lock the blade and shaft on almost any saw that supports shaft locks.
 Some miter saws can come with this feature or without it, so you can’t attribute its merit to the entire class of miter saws and all its subtypes.